Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-So now you know that a permanent retainer is a great way to keep your teeth in line for many years after orthodontic treatment.
-There are certainly some disadvantages; they are more expensive than removable retainers and they can break over time, requiring replacement or removal.
+So now you know that permanent retainers can help keep your teeth in line for many years after orthodontic treatment.
+There are certainly some disadvantages; they are more expensive than removable retainers and can break over time, requiring retainer replacement or removal.

 Ultimately, your dentist can advise you if a permanent retainer is the best treatment option for you.